 Mr. Applebaum’s recent engagements include:

-- representing natural gas and power traders in ongoing FERC market manipulation investigations
+- representing natural gas traders, power traders, and other market participants in ongoing FERC market manipulation investigations

-- providing FERC and CFTC compliance advice to utilities and trading firms
+- providing FERC, RTO/ISO, and CFTC compliance advice to utilities and trading firms

 - representing energy-sector clients in antitrust and energy-related litigation

 - providing anti-market manipulation training to natural gas and power trading companies

 - advising market participants in connection with FERC self-reports

 - conducting due diligence and providing compliance guidance in connection with client investments in energy firms